ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260536 Cable Trays.md

    1. Provide supports capable of carrying full cable loads plus 50 percent spare, tray weight, and additional short time total loads not to exceed the design load by more than one third.
    1. Make changes in direction and elevation using standard fittings.
    1. Make cable tray connections using standard fittings.
-1. FIREPROOF SEALING**
-   1. Provide adjustable steel closure with neoprene bottom strip, unless otherwise indicated, to effectively seal cable tray penetrations through fire and smoke barriers but still permit wire and cable to pass through.
+1. FIREPROOF SEALING*   1.
+Provide adjustable steel closure with neoprene bottom strip, unless otherwise indicated, to effectively seal cable tray penetrations through fire and smoke barriers but still permit wire and cable to pass through.
    1. After cable tray is installed and cables fastened in place, seal the penetration slot with firestopping material suitable for the application.
    1. Provide expanding, pillow-type fire stop at fire and smoke barriers to effectively seal cable tray penetrations through fire barriers.
 1. IDENTIFICATION